 Certainly, market dynamics will continue to shift, and different sectors will lead the market at different times.
 It is worth remembering this when comparing the performance of an environmentally-focused portfolio to broader benchmarks.

 It is also worth noting, however, that the struggles of the Energy sector are not limited to the first quarter of 2020.
-Over the five-year period ending December 31, 2019, the Vanguard Energy ETF was the only one of Vanguard’s sector offerings to generate a negative annualized return (Exhibit 2).
-In fact, it trailed the next worst performer (Communications) by a whopping 8.2% annually over that period and trailed the overall S&P return by almost 15% per year.
-The Utility ETF, by contrast, generated a solid 10.4% annualized return, ranking fifth out of the eleven sectors.
+Over the five-year period ending December 31, 2020, the Vanguard Energy ETF was the only one of Vanguard’s sector offerings to generate a negative annualized return (Exhibit 2).
+In fact, it trailed the next worst performer (Real Estate) by a whopping 11.5% annually over that period and trailed the overall S&P return by about 21% per year.
+The Utility ETF, by contrast, generated a solid 11.3% annualized return, ranking sixth out of the eleven sectors.

 It is probably too early to conclude that we have seen the demise of traditional Energy companies as return generators in broader investment portfolios.
 However, given the pressures being applied by alternative energy solutions and the global drive to lower emissions, it is also at least as difficult for us to envision a long-term period of dominance for these companies in the future.